 Five Star Laboratory Service Available

 A 5-star exclusive opportunity for cosmetic procedures only available with Dr. Wall.
-Our partnership with the Laguna Beach, CA based lab allows our patient base to enjoy world class dentistry.
+Our partnership with this lab allows our patient base to enjoy world class dentistry.

 Flat Screen Monitors for Patient Education